-This petition is a request for the rezoning of parcels 07256-001-001, 07256-001-000 and 07256-001-002 from Alachua County Highway Oriented Business (HB) and Hospital/Medical (HM) to urban transect zoning district U7.
-This request is accompanied with a request for an amendment to the Future Land Use Map via related petition PB-22-00017 LUC.
-Subject property is in the process of being annexed into the City of Gainesville and will need corresponding City Land Use and Zoning designations.
-This property is generally located at the intersection of SW 13th St and SW Williston Road.
+This petition is a City initiated request for the rezoning of parcel 07256-004-000 from Alachua County Highway Oriented Business (HB) to urban transect zoning district U7.
+This request is accompanied with a request for an amendment to the Future Land Use Map via related petition PB-22-00018 LUC.
+This property is generally located south of the Landing at Bivens Arms development, south of the existing City boundary, on SW 13th St.